Indians in Réunion: Malbars

-Zarabes

-Zarabes is the name given to the Muslim community of Réunion.
-The Muslims migrated to Réunion in mid-nineteenth century.
-Zarabes are mostly South Asian and specifically from the modern state Gujarat in India.

 Demographic factors

 Many are Christians and Hindus, including some who are nominally Christian but include Hindu practises.
 There is a significant Muslim minority known as Zarabes.
 Others are Sikh, Baháʼí or non-religious.
 Hare Krishna is also practised in Réunion.
 They speak Réunion Creole and French.
 There are a handful of schools where Indian languages such as Tamil may be studied as a third or fourth language.